|

 is evidence of the British government's relationship with a wider Islamist terrorist

-authorities) doubt that he committed the murder.
-However, reports from Pakistan suggest
+he committed the murder.
+However, reports from Pakistan suggest that Sheikh continues to be

 Jaish-e-Muhammad (Army of Muhammad), which operates a network in Britain.
 It has actively